 · The Gift of Logos edited with Jason M. Wirth and Michael Schwartz (Cambridge Scholars, 2010)

-· Asian Texts-Asian Contexts edited with Ellen Klein (SUNY, 2009)
+· Asian Texts-Asian Contexts edited with Ellen Klein (State University of New York Press, 2009)

 · Confucius Now: Contemporary Encounters with the Analects, edited (Open Court, 2008)